Back to Work

 Evidence

-participants requested more granular control within the feature.
-A few more reacted negatively to the copy, which felt uncomfortable.
+9/18 participants requested more granular control within the feature.
+A few more reacted negatively to the copy since it felt uncomfortable.

 PARTICIPANT P21, Mobile